trinodb/trino.io/resources.md

   [Presto support](https://www.starburstdata.com/presto-enterprise/).
   Starburst's distribution of Presto consists of additional tooling and configurations to make it work well in the enterprise.
 Further, it is rigorously tested at scale and patched as needed.
-And with our wide range of services, support, and training we will help you be successful in this new world of open source technologies in the enterprise.
+With our wide range of services, support, and training we help you be successful in this new world of open source technologies in the enterprise.